Southampton Boat Show

 The Southampton Boat Show, also called the Southampton International Boat Show, is an on-water boat show, one of the largest in Europe and the biggest of its type in the UK.
 The show is held annually in September in Mayflower Park, Southampton, England.
 The Southampton Boat Show is run by British Marine, the trade association for the leisure, superyacht and small commercial marine industry.
-The 2025 event will take place from 19–28 September.
+The 2025 event will take place from 19 to 28 September.

 The Southampton Boat Show is an important sales platform for both national and international businesses, attracting over 110,000 visitors.
 The show attracts high net worth individuals from the UK and around the world, with an attendance sex ratio of 77% male, 23% female and an average age of 51 years.
 The average amount spent at each show is over £880 per head (excluding spending on boats).

 History

 The show began in 1969.
 In its first year it had a single pontoon for the display of boats on loan from the army.
 Since September 1997, the Boat Show has been a ten-day event, after the passing in July of the Southampton International Boat Show Act 1997 that allows Mayflower Park to close for 10 days instead of 9.
 Past events have attracted a large number of visitors, with more than 123,000 attending the 2004 event.
 The 2005 event featured a makeshift beach, with tonnes of sand being imported to the event.